navapbc/platform-cli/README.md

 (you may want to define some aliases in your shell for commons invocations like this)

+`bin/docker-wrapper` can automate some of this volume mounting, but also can be a little fragile, so treat gently.

 ## Getting Started

 After you have `nava-platform` installed, try